-The learning outcomes highlight the development of research skills to 'carry out various forms of research' (QAA 2008:13).
+The learning outcomes highlight the development of research skills to 'carry out various forms of research' (QAA 216:14).
 The research project is the culmination of such research skills and builds on proficiencies developed in previous modules.
 These skills are also developed throughout their undergraduate studies.
-Hence, progression through Journalism at the University of Worcester will enable students to progressively 'work in flexible, creative and independent ways, showing self-discipline, self-direction and reflexivity' (QAA 2008:15).
+Hence, progression through Journalism at the University of Worcester 'leads to an increasing emphasis on student self-direction and self-responsibility in the teaching and learning strategies deployed.'
+(QAA 2016:16).